Breakmaster Cylinder: Podcasting work

-Breakmaster Cylinder licenses all of their music through their own publishing company, Person B Productions.
-Since 2015 Cylinder has compiled their podcasting themes into several albums, each titled Songs for Broadcast followed by a volume number.
+Breakmaster Cylinder licenses all of their music through their own publishing company, Person B (stylized as Person♭) Productions.
+Since 2015, Cylinder has curated their assorted radio and podcasting themes into several albums, each titled Songs for Broadcast followed by a volume number.
 In December 2022 Cylinder announced that the ninth volume would be the last because "it caps a trilogy of trilogies".
+Cylinder released a tenth volume of Songs for Broadcast to Bandcamp in January 2024.

 Albums and collaborators

 Many of Breakmaster Cylinder's albums are thematic, and include mixtapes, collections of ringtones, and music made for podcasts.
 The 2014 album Pineapple Princess was partially derived from hearing Alanis Morissette’s music being played in supermarket produce sections.
 The 2017 album Pickled Beets Part III features a year's worth of weekly submissions to the Stones Throw Records beat-writing competition, Stones Throw Beat Battle.
 One of these submissions, "Drumcorpscore" was designed to be a backing track for Britney Spears’ song "Toxic".
 "Drumcorpscore" and many other of the weekly submission tracks were later repurposed, with samples removed, for use in scoring Reply All.
 Also in 2017, Cylinder remixed a version of the traditional folk song "Down by the Bay" as sung by popular children's music artist Raffi.
 Breakmaster Cylinder explained, "That song says it isn't safe to go home because Mom will say some crazy shit to you, which is a weird message for a children's song, but is actually how many adults I know feel about [going home for the holidays]."
 Cylinder released this, along with two other political songs on the Singable Songs For The Increasingly Enraged EP and included a note encouraging fans to donate to Planned Parenthood, an organization for which Cylinder had previously fundraised with their music.

-Cylinder has also been known to use their craft to mess with public radio culture as heard in their parodic remixes of radio themes such as that of Morning Edition and in a mash-up called "The NPR Drop" that one reviewer described as "a wonderfully bizarre amalgamation of dubstep, Lakshmi Singh, and the All Things Considered horns."
-In 2019 Cylinder collaborated with comedian Bec Hill on her live show I'll Be Bec.
+Cylinder has also been known to use their craft to mess with public radio culture as heard in their parodic remixes of radio themes such as that of Morning Edition.
+A reviewer described Cylinder’s mash-up "The NPR Drop" as "a wonderfully bizarre amalgamation of dubstep, Lakshmi Singh, and the All Things Considered horns."

 Breakmaster Cylinder is a proponent of the indie music site Bandcamp through which they make all of their music available to stream or download.
-They frequently collaborate with rapper Dislotec.
+A decade of collaboration with rapper Dislotec resulted in a series of singles released from 2015–2019 and an album issued as a reward to Cylinder's Kickstarter backers.
+Also in 2019, Cylinder collaborated with Australian comedian Bec Hill on her live show I'll Be Bec, which was filmed for online video streaming just before the coronavirus pandemic.